-- A. Withdrawal Paperwork - B. Unofficial Transcript and Current Grades/Classes - C. Birth Certificate (State issued, not from the Hospital) - D. Social Security Card - E. Immunization/Shot Record - F. 2 Items of Proof of Residency (Examples include: rental agreement, notarized letter stating living arrangement, plus proving residency for the address in the letter, or two utility/phone bills addressed to you at your new address) - G. Out of District Acceptance Letter, if applicable - H. Parent/Guardian Picture Identification (i.e. Driver's License) - I. Any Custody Documents, if Applicable
+- A. Withdrawal Paperwork from previous school - B. Unofficial Transcript and Current Grades/Classes, if transferring once school has started - C. Birth Certificate (State issued, not from the Hospital) - D. Social Security Card - E. Immunization/Shot Record - F. 2 Items of Proof of Residency (Examples include: rental agreement, notarized letter stating living arrangement, plus proving residency for the address in the letter, or two utility/phone bills addressed to you at your new address) within 60 days of enrollment - G. Out of District Acceptance Letter, if applicable - H. Parent/Guardian Picture Identification (i.e. Driver's License) - I. Any Custody Documents, if Applicable